rovale/Innoexp4/README.md

   - QoS 1 - At least once
   - QoS 2 - Exactly once
 - Option to publish retained messages.
 The broker will always keep that message and send it when a scubcriber subscribes to the topic.
 We will use this for our status messages (`online`, `offline`).
 - It has a Last Will and Testament feature.
-When a client is ungracefully disconnected the server then the broker will send this message.
+When a client is ungracefully disconnected from the server, then the broker will send this message.
 We will use this to publish the status `offline`.

 We will use the [mosquitto](https://mosquitto.org/) MQTT broker and we will install it on a [Raspberry Pi](https://www.raspberrypi.org/).

-#### Suggested references
+### MQTTLens
+MQTTLens can be installed from the [chrome web store](https://chrome.google.com/webstore/detail/mqttlens/hemojaaeigabkbcookmlgmdigohjobjm?hl=nl).
+It can connect to a MQTT broker and is able to subscribe and publish to MQTT topics.
+We can use it to test the behaviour of our microcontrollers.
+I noticed it has a lay-out issue when the message payload is [JSON](https://en.wikipedia.org/wiki/JSON).
+Work around is making the window smaller. :-/

 ## Exploring sensors with the Widora Air
 ### About the Widora Air: